 Dr. Shirley is a graduate of The Ohio Northern University Raabe College of Pharmacy.
 He went on to complete a PGY-1 pharmacy practice residency at Ohio Health Grant Medical Center, in Columbus, Ohio.
 After his residency, Dr. Shirley worked as an ambulatory care pharmacist, before establishing his practice in healthcare administration.
-He has led departments both within and external to pharmacy, and has specialized in growing and developing new departments and services.
+He has led departments both internal and external to the pharmacy and has specialized in growing and developing new departments and services.
 He holds a Master’s in Business Administration from Ohio University.
 Dr. Shirley also completed a certificate in pharmacy leadership from Boston University School of Management and is a graduate of the Pharmacy Leadership Institute with ASHP.

 Dr. Shirley is the proud father of 3 children.
 He and his wife reside in West Michigan after spending the majority of their lives in the great state of Ohio.

 Cody Wiberg, the Executive Director of the Minnesota Board of Pharmacy, received a Doctor of Pharmacy from the University of Minnesota in 1985.
-He has worked as a clinical pharmacist, community pharmacist and nursing home consultant.
+He has worked as a clinical pharmacist, community pharmacist, and nursing home consultant.
 From 1999, until he joined the Board in September of 2005, he was the Pharmacy Program Manager for the Minnesota Department of Human Services.
 Dr. Wiberg is a Clinical Assistant Professor for the University of Minnesota College of Pharmacy and an Instructor and Course Director for the University of Florida Graduate School.
 (From which he received a Master of Science in Pharmacy Policy and Outcomes in 2009).
 He is also a course director for the University of Wyoming Graduate School.
-Dr. Wiberg was named to Minnesota Physician’s quadrennial list of the state’s 100 Most Influential Health Care Leaders in 2008, 2012 and 2016.
+Dr. Wiberg was named to the Minnesota Physician’s quadrennial list of the state’s 100 Most Influential Health Care Leaders in 2008, 2012, and 2016.
 He received the 2017 Century Mortar Club Friend of the College Award from the University of Minnesota, College of Pharmacy.